kdhenderson/ML7331_team_project/README.md

 ## Overview

-This repository contains resources and initial exploratory tools to assist in selecting and analyzing a dataset for the project.
-The goal of this phase is to explore multiple datasets and determine the most suitable one for further analysis and modeling.
+This repository contains jupyter notebooks and data files for a project aimed at predicting the hospital re-admittance of diabetes patients.
+The goal of each phase are as follows:
+- Intro Phase: Identify a suitable dataset with good documentation, 30K+ records, and a combination of 10+ continuous and categorical features.
+- Phase One: Define the objective of the dataset, provide summary statistics, identify missing and duplicate data, identify outliers, and provide exploratory visualizations of the variables.

 ## Structure

-- **`datasetProfiling.ipynb`**: A Jupyter notebook for exploring and profiling datasets.
+- **`LabOne.ipynb`**: A Jupyter notebook for identifying project goals and summarizing the data.
-- **HTML Profiling Reports**:
-  - `airbnb.html`: Profiling report for the Airbnb dataset.
-  - `bank-additional-full.html`: Profiling report for the Bank Marketing dataset.
-  - `default.html`: Profiling report for the Credit Card Default dataset.
-  - `diabetes.html`: Profiling report for the Diabetes dataset.
-- **`requirements.txt`**: Lists the dependencies needed to run the Jupyter notebook and generate reports.
-- **`data/`**: Directory containing raw datasets for initial exploration (if applicable).
+- **`data/`**: Directory containing the raw data.

 ## Setup Instructions